 - Salt: to taste

 Place the veal in a large pot and pour the olive oil directly on top of it.
-Sprinkle some salt and the pepper grains on top of the roast.
-Add the sage, the garlic, the onion, the rosemary, and the thyme.
-Gently add the water in the pot, making sure to pour it on the side and not directly on the roast, which should stay covered in vegetables and spices.
+Sprinkle some salt and the pepper grains and crumble the stock cube on top of the roast.
+Add the aromatic herbs – sage, garlic, rosemary and thyme.
+Gently add the water in the pot, making sure to pour it on the side and not directly on the roast, which should stay covered only in vegetables and spices.
+Make a cross on top of the onion and put 3 cloves in, place it in the pot.

 Cover with a lid and cook over low heat.